S-Retr0/learning-git/README.md

 ```
 It also asks you whether you want to modify the commit message for the commit that reverses the changes of the unwanted commits.

-#### Change the commit message of last commit
+#### Change the commit message of last the commit
-If you want to change the commit message of the last commit, you can use the `--amend -m` option
+If you want to change the commit message of the last commit, you can use the `--amend -m` option:
 ```
 $ git commit --amend -m "Our new commit message"
 ```